-AUTHOR | SPEAKER | ENTREPRENEUR
+AUTHOR | SPEAKER | ENTREPRENEUR 2024 MEDIA KIT

-2022 MEDIA KIT

 Table of Contents

 About the Book 3

 About Laya 4

 Reviews & Testimonials 5

 Media 6

 Q&A 8

-Press Release 11
+Press Release 10

-Contact Laya 13
+Contact Laya 12

 About the Book

 When Your Family Says No is an inside look at the Orthodox Jewish Community, told by a girl who fled one of its most prominent families.
-The book explores the terror and self-determination that come from breaking taboos and tradition and finding the strength needed to discover God and a family that finally says yes.
+The book explores the terror and self-determination that come from breaking taboos and tradition and finding the strength needed to discover the world and a family that finally says yes.

 Book Title: When Your Family Says No

 Author Name: Laya Martinez

 Publication Date: June 14, 2022

 Page Count: 269

 ISBN Paperback: 978-0-578-59216-9

 Genre: Memoir

 Price: \$17.95

 Available Formats: Paperback, eBook

-Where to Buy: Amazon, Barnes & Noble, and many more!
+Where to Buy: authorlaya.com/books/when-your-family-says-no

-About Laya

-Laya was raised in a traditional Orthodox home and was destined to become a housewife until her life took an unexpected turn.
-After initially studying at Yeshiva University, she began working during the infancy of computers, climbing the industry's ranks to become one of MasterCard's first female programmers.
+About Laya Laya was raised in a traditional Orthodox home and was destined to become a housewife until her life took an unexpected turn.
+After initially studying at Yeshiva University, she began working during the infancy of computers, climbing the industry's ranks to become one of MasterCharge's first female programmers.
 Laya went on to found two successful data processing companies serving Fortune 500 clients and was identified by the Philadelphia Business Journal as one of Philadelphia's Top 25 Women Business Owners.
-She is credited with founding the first female club (and business club) table at the Union League of Philadelphia.

-Laya has three grown children and works in the Philadelphia suburbs where she resides with her second husband.
-As two-time president of her local Rotary Club and a Paul Harris fellow, she regularly engages in international community service projects.
+She is credited with founding the first club table for women (and business club table) at the Union League of Philadelphia.
+Laya has three grown children and works in the Philadelphia suburbs where she resides with her husband.
+As a two-time president of her local Rotary Club and a Paul Harris fellow, she regularly engages in international community service projects.
 When not writing, speaking, or spending time with her grandchildren, she travels extensively throughout the world.

-Her next project will be the creation of a secular cultural center called, "Our Cultural Center".
+Her next project will be the creation of a secular cultural center called, "Our Cultural Center for Virtue."
 The Center will be a warm and loving place that accepts and finds value in each person.
 It will be a space for families and individuals to be embraced by a community and participate in lessons and events, with no religious affiliation.
 This will build a community of character that endures from generation to generation.